kurono73/Analysis_Toolkit/README.md

 - **Scene Scale Factor:** Correction factor for speed calculation.
 E.g., if 1 Blender Unit = 1 cm, set to 0.01 to get results in meters/sec
 - **Target:** Select the animated object to analyze.
 - **Mode:**
-    - **Instantaneous:** Displays the object’s speed at the current frame (updates in real time).Calculates speed by advancing the timeline frame by frame.
+    - **Instantaneous:** Displays the object’s speed at the current frame (updates in real time).
+Calculates speed by advancing the timeline frame by frame.
     - **Range Analysis:** Measures speed over a specified frame range.
 - **Reference Frames (A, B) (Range Analysis only):** Start and end frames for analysis.
 - **Calculate Speed over Range (Range Analysis only):** Executes the range analysis.